tapika/swupd/docs/testing.md

-Normal unit testing allows access to topmost public API's - however if you're interested in accessing lower layers of application - then you're dealing with either logging or Mock:ing lower layer API.
+Normal unit testing allows access to topmost public API's - however if you're interested in accessing lower layers of application - then you're dealing with either logging or Mock:ing of lower layer API's.

 ## Verifying log testing

+Besides normal unit testing, you can use also verifying log testing.

-If verifying log case - test is executed once - it's execution will get recorded into `.txt` log file and subsequent executions will be compared against first run.
+Verifying logging works so that test is executed once - it's execution will get recorded into `.txt` log file and subsequent executions will be compared against first run.

 ```c#
 test.cs: